-A Quick Overview of Discord and WhatsApp
+#A Quick Overview of Discord and WhatsApp

 Before we dive into the details, let’s briefly look at what each app is all about:

 Discord is a free voice, video, and text chat app designed for gamers and online communities.
 Users can create or join interest-based servers and communicate via text channels, voice channels, and direct messages.
+According to Discord’s company page, the platform reached 150 million monthly active users and hosts over 19 million active servers every day.

-With Discord, you can seamlessly chat with friends while playing games together, coordinate with teammates, or just hang out in a server focused on your favorite hobby or fandom.
+With Discord, you can chat with friends while playing games together, coordinate with teammates, or hang out in a server focused on your favorite hobby or fandom.
 The platform makes it easy to build close-knit communities around shared interests.

 - How to unblock yourself from Discord